OptimumG/OptimumDynamicsTutorialsAndCaseStudies/docs/Tutorial_2_Vehicle_Simulation/5_MultiStepRough.md

 Inputs in the multiple state simulation can also be input freehand onto the plot itself.
 This section will explain how to turn those rough inputs into a more realistic simulation input.
 Note that the simulation inputs will not perfectly match the inputs shown here.

-Here are the steps to create this simulation
+Here are the steps to create this simulation:

 ![multi Accel](../img/multi_accel.png)